medvedevgroup/eskemap/README.md

-# ESKEMAP - Exact sketch-based read mapping
+# ESKEMAP - Exact SKEtch-based read MAPping

 This directory contains the source code of ESKEMAP and the documentation of experiments we performed in our paper.